Two-dimensional delta-Bose gas: skew-product relative motions: The lower-dimensional approximations

-On the other hand, compared to the Brownian approximations, the method in the proof of Theorem~\ref{thm:3} enjoys the very different technical advantage of various exact calculations from the local time of lower-dimensional Bessel processes.
-In this way, the proof of Theorem~\ref{thm:3} actually shows that the Laplace transforms considered in \eqref{main:1-1-1} and \eqref{main:1-1-2} obey formulas explicit in the $\lambda$-resolvents $U^{\al}_\lambda f$, as stated in Proposition~\ref{prop:LTexplicit}.
-Then the following functions:
+On the other hand, compared to the method of using \eqref{def:approxH} and \eqref{def:Lambdaphi}, the method in the proof of Theorem~\ref{thm:3} enjoys the very different technical advantage of various exact calculations.
+These are due to the use of the local times of the lower-dimensional Bessel processes.
+Therefore, the proof of Theorem~\ref{thm:3} shows that even at the approximate level of $\alpha>0$, the Laplace transforms in \eqref{main:1-1-1} and \eqref{main:1-1-2} admit exact formulas expressible in the $q$-resolvents $U^{\al}_q f$, as stated in Proposition~\ref{prop:LTexplicit}.
+Moreover, we will show that it is enough to derive the exact formulas, stated in \eqref{F0:exp1}, of the Laplace transforms of the following functions:

-and the particular choice of the constants in \eqref{choice} enter for their key roles.
-See \eqref{LT:norm} and \eqref{F0:exp1} for the main applications.
-In particular, the constant $C^\star_\alpha$ is used to establish convergences of $\{Z_t\}$ under $\P^{\al}$ to Brownian motion, and the special factor $\log(\lambda/\beta)$ in \eqref{main:1-1-1} and \eqref{main:1-1-2} will be induced from $F_\alpha(t)$.